atrevbot/jot/README.md

 #### Options

-`-c`/`--client`: client
-    An optional client to filter time log
+`-c`/`--client`: An optional client to filter time log

-`-p`/`--project`: project
-    An optional project to filter time log
+`-p`/`--project`: An optional project to filter time log

-`--from`
-    An optional flag to only print time after a given datetime (e.g. 30d).
+`--from`: An optional flag to only print time after a given datetime (e.g. 30d).
 Defaults to 30 days before now.

-`--to`
-    An optional flag to only print time until a given datetime (e.g. yesterday).
+`--to`: An optional flag to only print time until a given datetime (e.g. yesterday).
 Defaults to now.

 #### Example